John Hughes (Irish musician): Discovering the Corrs

 In 1991, Hughes started a band called Hughes Version, featuring Jim Corr on keyboards.
-Hughes was also working as musical coordinator for the movie The Commitments.
+Hughes was also working as a musical coordinator for the movie The Commitments.
 Jim Corr simultaneously decided to audition with his three sisters, unbeknownst to Hughes at the time.
-Commitments casting director Ros Hubbard who had heard them perform, convinced Hughes to become the band's manager despite his total lack of prior experience.
+Commitments casting director Ros Hubbard who had heard them perform, convinced Hughes to become the band's manager despite his total lack of prior management experience.
 Hughes remains The Corrs' manager to this day.

 Wild Ocean

 Hughes put his own music aside when taking over the Corrs but in 1999 went back into the studio to write and record new material.
 The result was Wild Ocean, released in 2004 by 14th Floor Records/Warner Records.
 The album's name was supposedly suggested by Andrea Corr.

 Wild Ocean also features the musical talent of The Corrs, The Chieftains, and newcomer Tara Blaise who co-wrote and is a featured vocalist on several tracks.
-Encouraged by her work, Hughes signed Blaise to his own label Spokes Records afterwards, and co-wrote material with her for her debut album Dancing on Tables Barefoot.
+Encouraged by her work, Hughes signed Blaise to his own label Spokes Records afterward, and co-wrote material with her for her debut album Dancing on Tables Barefoot.

 The Mandela Suite

 In 2009, Hughes worked on an EP called The Mandela Suite.
-This musical opus, a progression from Wild Ocean, is a song cycle, and involves Nelson Mandela reciting his own tribute to music as an introduction.
+This musical opus, a progression from Wild Ocean, is a song cycle and involves Nelson Mandela reciting his tribute to music as an introduction.